awsdocs/aws-elemental-mediatailor-user-guide/doc_source/what-is.md

 + Use live streaming or video on demand \(VOD\)
 + Be accessible on the public internet and have a public IP address
 + Contain ad markers in one of the formats described in [Step 2: Prepare a Stream](getting-started.md#getting-started-prep-stream)

-## Sensitive Information<a name="sensitive-information"></a>

-AWS Elemental MediaTailor doesn't require that you supply any customer data\.

-Don't put sensitive information, like customer account numbers, credit card information, or passwords, into free\-form fields or query parameters\.
-This applies to all use of AWS Elemental MediaTailor, including the console, API, SDKs, and the AWS CLI\.
-Any data that you enter into the service might get picked up for inclusion in diagnostic logs\.

-When you provide a URL to an external server, don't include unencrypted credentials information in the URL to validate your request to that server\.

 ## Transcoded Ad Management<a name="transcoded-ad-management"></a>